Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Evidence-first takeaway

-Long-term safety is not answered by reassurance alone.
+Long-term safety is a risk-management question, not a reassurance exercise.

 The goal is not to assume harm or safety.
-It is to understand what evidence exists, what remains uncertain, and how duration, dose, and the child's current needs change the decision.
+It is to understand what evidence exists, what remains uncertain, and how duration, dose, and context change the decision.

 Where Safety Evidence Comes From